xycxz/xycxz.github.io/_posts/2025-06-18-ftp-docker.md

 pasv_max_port=${PASV_MAX_PORT}
 EOF

-exec "$@" # This is used to indicate the script is done running so Dockerfile can run the last CMD command which initialises the FTP service
+exec "$@" # This is used to indicate the script is done running so Dockerfile can run the last CMD command
 ```

-**Note**: This script is what makes our container `dynamic` since it requires environmental variables that are used in the creation of the blueprint the container will use.
-We can adapt this to our needs!
+**Note**: This script is what makes our container `dynamic` since it requires environmental variables that are used on the creation of the blueprint the container will use.
 ## Final Touch

 We will try to simulate a real world scenario and mount a directory with different `helpdesk` tools that can be found in companies.
 Let's start by creating a folder and set the necessary permissions so our created user can write and read the contents of it: